-- Each mediation is unique and it is very important to consider the process which will work best for you and your team, taking into account technical capabilities, available time, attention spans and environment.
-Sitting on a video conference for eight hours or more can be a challenging and draining experience for even the most focused and determined participant. - Discuss the following key process points with your mediator: - Location and environment of each participant - Scheduled breaks you will need time away from your screen to move around - Splitting the mediation over 2 days to keep energy and attention levels high - Advance calls a significant amount of work may be completed in advance of the mediation - Settlement agree in advance how a settlement agreement will be executed.
-CEDR can arrange for electronic signatures
+Discuss the following key process points with your mediator:

+- · Location and environment of each participant - Scheduled breaks you will need time away from your screen to move around. - Splitting the mediation over two days this may help keep energy and attention levels high - Advance calls a significant amount of work may be completed in advance of the mediation - Settlement agree in advance how a settlement agreement will be executed.
+CEDR can arrange for electronic signatures if needed.